 Resources:

-Regulatory Basics You must have a license to practice.
-It is illegal to practice acupuncture and use East Asian medical therapies without a license.
+Regulatory Basics You must have a license to practice Acupuncture and East Asian medicine.
+It is illegal to practice acupuncture and East Asian medical therapies without a license (the exception is Auricular Detoxification Specialists that are licensed in other professions).
 You must also obtain additional certification to practice on animals.
 Certain non-acupuncturist professionals may practice as

 The

 National Auricular Detoxification Association (NADA), is the professional organization for all certified Auricular Detoxification Specialists (ADS).
-NADA offers the training to become a certified ADS in Maryland, offers membership and is a valuable resource for ADSes.
+NADA offers the training to become a certified ADS in Maryland, offers membership and is a valuable resource for ADS practitioners.

 The